1997–present

 Who Is Sydney Sweeney?

-Actor Sydney Sweeney is known for her roles in the HBO shows Euphoria and The White Lotus as well as the movie Anyone But You.
+Actor Sydney Sweeney is known for her roles in the HBO shows Euphoria and The White Lotus, as well as the movie Anyone But You.
 Born and raised in Spokane, Washington, she moved to Los Angeles at the age of 13 to pursue a career in acting.
 Sweeney’s early career included roles on Pretty Little Liars and Grey’s Anatomy.
 After years of small parts, she landed a role in Quentin Tarantino’s Once Upon A Time… in Hollywood.
 The Oscar-winning movie spurred her career momentum, and she then secured spots on two of HBO’s highly acclaimed series: Euphoria and The White Lotus.
-Most recently, Sweeney has appeared in Immaculate, Eden, and Echo Valley.
-Her newest movie is Christy, a biopic about boxer Christy Martin, that releases in November 2025.
+More recently, Sweeney starred in the 2025 movies The Housemaid and Christy.

 Quick Facts